 The Written Word

-The reasons to respect the saving Word is the Word is alive and active with no need of revival or any new life to be blown into it (Hebrews 4:12).
+The reason to respect the saving Word is that the Word is alive and active with no need of revival or any new life to be blown into it (Hebrews 4:12).
 The Word gives life (John 6:63; 1 Corinthians 15:1–2).
 One must be born of the Spirit to enter the kingdom of Heaven, and Christians are born of the Spirit by the Word of God (1 Corinthians 4:15; 1 Peter 1:23).
 The Word sanctifies Christians (John 17:17).
 The Word comforts (1 Thessalonians 4:18).
 Furthermore, the Spirit guided the apostles unto all truth for the writing of the Word of God (John 16:13).
 The Word presents the fruits of the Spirit (Galatians 5:22; James 1:18).
 God’s Word also produces love (Romans 5:5; 1 John 2:5).
-The written Word of the Scriptures is not just another religious text or guide book for life.
+The written Word of the Scriptures is not just another religious text or guidebook for life.

 The Word and Words

 The wonder of the Word does not stop here.
 The “words” of the “Word” of Christ will judge the world (John 12:47–48).
 In John 3:34, John the Baptist affirmed that Jesus has the Spirit and the words of God.
 Jesus stated that the words He spoke are spirit and life (John 6:63).
 Jesus also said that His words would never pass away (Matthew 24:35; Mark 13:31, Luke 21:33).

 Jesus revealed that He is ashamed of those who are ashamed of His words (Luke 9:26).
 Those who do not hear the words of God are not of God (John 8:47).
 Then Jesus stated that He had many more things to say that He would speak all things by the Holy Spirit to the apostles (John 16:12–13).
 The apostle Paul wrote that the apostles’ words were not by man’s wisdom but from the teaching of the Holy Spirit (1 Cor 2:13).
 The Spirit teaches through Jude that Christians are to remember the words of the apostles (Jude 17).
 First Timothy 6:3–4 teaches that man’s godliness is dependent upon whether he or she follows the words of God.